Fustra/vote4film/README.md

 - Add redirects after editing a film
 - Miscellaneous UI tweaks
 - Add support for "G" age rating on IMDB
+- Fix initial choice on the calender not matching the user's previous choice
 - Add option for Sentry's trace sample rate

 ### v1.5.2 - 2020-04-04